ValdonVitija/pyggester/README.md

     `Execution command`

     > [!NOTE]
-    > The 'dynamic' subcommand is currently not implemented
+    > The 'dynamic' subcommand exists, but has no functionalities implemented.

     ``` bash
     pyggest dynamic